catmanti/thaldb1/README.md

 The dates like date_first_transfused, diagnosis_date, iron_chelation_started_date,  blood_transfusion_start_date
 should be able to calculated from approximate age.
 Add a TextBox near it in the form.

+Change the ThalassemiaUnit to thalassemia_unit

+## In Production:

 On your droplet:

 In your Gunicorn systemd service file (/etc/systemd/system/gunicorn.service),